 What is Facebook advertising?

-Facebook advertising allows businesses to place custom ads or content targeting a specific audience, with costs varying based on the reach and engagement the ad receives.
-Facebook ads can appear in your target audience’s News Feed or the right column of Facebook on desktop, as well as News Feed on mobile.
+Facebook advertising allows businesses to promote custom ads or content targeting a specific audience, with costs varying based on the reach and engagement the ad receives.
+Facebook ads can appear in your target audience’s News Feed or right column of Facebook.

-When you choose to advertise on Facebook, you’re provided with the opportunity to hone in on your audience, which gives you a chance to gain insight about your current and potential customers.
-The data you collect through Facebook ads then allows you to improve your ad targeting for a more efficient and effective advertising experience.
+When you advertise on Facebook, you’ll gain insight about your current and potential customers.
+The data you collect through Facebook ads allows you to improve your ad targeting for a more efficient and effective advertising experience.

 3 Facebook advertising best practices

-Before you begin, remember these 3 Facebook advertising best practices:
+Before you begin, remember these three Facebook advertising best practices:

-- Be specific on your audience targeting: Facebook houses millions, if not billions, of data points.
-Take the time to get very specific in your audience targeting to ensure your ad will appear where the people you want to see it will be.
+- Be specific on your audience targeting.
+Facebook houses millions, if not billions, of data points.
+Take the time to narrow your audience targeting to ensure your ad will appear where the people you want to see it will be.

-- Rotate your ads regularly: To avoid ad fatigue, rotate your Facebook ads regularly.
-This means that when people start to see your ad too many times, they get bored of it and stop clicking.
+- Rotate your ads regularly.
+To avoid ad fatigue, rotate your Facebook ads regularly.
+‘Ad fatigue’ is when people see your ad too many times, so they get bored and stop clicking.
 Unfortunately, when your clickthrough rate starts to drop, Facebook penalizes you, driving up your cost per click (CPC)—which makes likes, comments, and clickthroughs more expensive.
 This affects both acquisition and engagement campaigns.
-To avoid this, rotate your ads every 3 to 5 days.

-With these 8 steps, you’ll be able to define your objective, target an audience, set a budget, and place your ad.
-If 8 steps sounds like a lot, you’re in luck!
-Just skip ahead to our bonus section to learn how do it all in 2 clicks with our new ads tool.
+With these seven steps, you’ll be able to define your objective, target an audience, set a budget, and place your ad.

 Step 1: Create a Facebook business page

 When creating a Facebook Page, an important step is determining the category of the Page.
-Choosing the appropriate category that best describes the nature of your business will help people find your Page on the network easier.
+Choose an appropriate category that best describes the nature of your business and will help people find your Page.
 The category name is displayed on your Page, so it’s one of the first things a user sees when they visit your brand on Facebook.

 - Go to facebook.com/pages/create